tharunpoduru/VibeKit/README.md

-🖌️ Brand Kit Suggester — Adobe Express Add-on
+VibeKit - Brand Kit Suggester — Adobe Express Add-on

-✨ Overview
+Overview
-Brand Kit Suggester is an AI-powered Adobe Express Add-on that helps creators instantly generate full brand kits from either a website URL or a simple text prompt.
+Vibe Kit Suggester is an AI-powered Adobe Express Add-on that helps creators instantly generate full brand kits from either a website URL or a simple text prompt.

-No more blank canvases, no more struggling for inspiration — just click, extract, and create! 🚀
+No more blank canvases, no more struggling for inspiration — just click, extract, and create!

 With Brand Kit Suggester, users can: